Writing your story by writing another story

 A little more writer-friendly wouldn't you say?

 You'll notice that I skipped the Unique Ability and the Critical Flaw.
-These two story points tie the Main Character Throughline to the Overall Story.
-Without the context of the Overall Story (i.e., we don't know what it is) we can't properly illustrate these appreciations and thus, will leave them out of this exercise.
-If you ended up using this exercise to further develop your Overall Story (or if you had done the Overall Story first) then you could come back and flesh them out for your Main Character.
+These two story points tie the Main Character Throughline to the Objective Story.
+Without the context of the Objective Story (i.e., we don't know what it is) we can't properly illustrate these appreciations and thus, will leave them out of this exercise.
+If you ended up using this exercise to further develop your Objective Story (or if you had done the Objective Story first) then you could come back and flesh them out for your Main Character.
 For now, we will concentrate on the Main Character Throughline exclusively.

 First thing to do is to scan over the terms and get an overall feeling for who this Main Character is.
 What kind of a character would have problems with "being a winner" and would struggle against people having "high expectations" of him or her?
 How about a 16-year old gymnast fresh from her gold-medal performance at the International Olympics?
 That sounds good for someone who might have issues with "being threatening to someone" and might ponder "having a future".